 Horizontal scale pattern

 A production setup uses multiple full nodes managed by Kubernetes, sitting behind an L4 or L7 load balancer.
-Add health checks, DNS‑based geo routing, and sticky sessions for WebSocket users.
+Add health checks, DNS‑based geo routing, and sticky sessions for WebSocket (WS) users.
 This architecture makes the RPC layer resilient to single node failures and network partitioning.

 Add a caching tier in front to reduce node CPU usage and improve latency.
 The Dysnix JSON-RPC Caching Proxy provides method-aware caching, load balancing, and per-key limits.
 It supports WebSocket pass-through, allowing clients to maintain persistent channels while benefiting from cache hits.